GovTechSG/govtech-free-access/home.md

 ## What is changing?

 Eligible GovTechies will be moved to a Central GovTech subscription for **Product Development Tools** such as GitLab, Jira, and Confluence.
-This subscription will be managed centrally through automation for GovTechies who fall within the eligible roles.
+This subscription will be managed centrally through automation for GovTechies in eligible roles.

 This is a pilot initiative scoped to the Product Development teams within GovTech.